 Office lease agreement: self contained building

-This is an easy to use lease for letting the whole of an office building to a single tenant for business purposes.
-Term: under seven years.
-Features: guarantor provision; break provision; rent review options; SS 24-28 opt-out; draft agreement for a security deposit; options for assignment; no sub-letting; no management or service charge.
+This is an easy to use lease for letting the whole of an office building to only one tenant for business purposes.

 - Solicitor approved